pdevito3/foundation.api/README.md

    - The creation and update DTOs will inherit from the manipulation DTO to share configuration.
 Properties can be overridden on the update or creation dtos for operation specific logic.

-2. Update the validators to perform whatever validation checks you'd like to use.
-There validators use [fluent validation](https://github.com/FluentValidation/FluentValidation).
+2. Update the [fluent validation](https://github.com/FluentValidation/FluentValidation) validators to perform whatever validation checks you'd like to use.

 3. Update the QueryString search in the Repository Get List method to use whichever fields you'd like

-4. Update unit tests for gets to accommodate filter and sorts.
+4. Update unit tests for gets to accommodate filters, sorts, and any specific parameter checks you may want.